vcredent/bright/README.md

 - `CLion`

-    if you use `CLion` IDE you don't need to do anything, you can run the project directly after opening it.
+    if you use `CLion` IDE, you don't need to do anything, you can run the project directly after opening it.

 - `Visual Studio`

-    if you use `Visual Studio` i'm not sure if you can run the project directly opening it, maybe you should configure some environments or libraries.
+    if you use `Visual Studio` IDE, i'm not sure if you can run the project directly after opening it, You might need to configure some environments or libraries.

 ## Preview editor